froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   searchToggle  .nav-toggle-search
 ```

-We are now going to create checks for each of the new elements as describe above.
-Paste this below your _header_ check block:
+We are now going to create checks for each of the new elements as described above.
+Add these checks below your _header_ check block:

 ```
 logo: